geschnee/carsim-rl-cnn/README.md

 - add NetManager.cs Script from Assets/Packages/PeacefulPie to RpcCommunicator Object in the scene

-Magick is only required for the recording videos
+Magick is only required for the recording of videos

 ## Magick.Native-Q16-x64.dll